tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/存储桶/删除存储桶_intl_en.md

 ### Using REST APIs

-Use the RESTful API to initiate a bucket deleting request.
+Use the REST API to initiate a bucket deleting request.
 For more information, see [DELETE Bucket](https://intl.cloud.tencent.com/document/product/436/7732) in API documentation.

 ### Using SDKs